Business Growth

 Seasonal Patterns

-Albuquerque has a more distinct pool season than Phoenix but a milder one than markets in the Midwest or Northeast.
-Most pools operate from April through October, with a smaller segment of customers maintaining pools year-round.
+Albuquerque has a more distinct pool season than Phoenix, but it is less extreme than the Midwest or Northeast.
+Most pools run from April through October, while a smaller group stays open all year.

 Spring (March - May)